-During LLM self-fixing, conversation history and error messages are provided to help the model correct errors.
-This scenario assesses the LLM’s ability to fix its own mistakes and its potential to generate better unit tests by incorporating self-fixing.
+LLM self-fixing utilizes human-LLM conversation history and error messages to assist LLMs in fixing errors.
+This scenario assesses LLMs’ self-fixing capabilities and their potential to generate better unit tests by incorporating self-fixing.

-Table~\ref{tab: results_self_fix} shows the LLM self-fixing evaluation results in comparison with manual fixing.
-First, we observe that most closed-source models have the ability to self-fix errors and generate better unit tests compared to vanilla results, while the evaluated open-source models lack reliable self-fixing abilities.
-This limitation may stem from factors such as restricted input length, which leads to incomplete context, as well as weaker comprehension and instruction-following abilities.
-For instance, open-source models like CodeGemma and CodeLlama tend to generate textual instructions for fixing errors rather than directly producing the corrected unit tests specified in the prompt.
+Table~\ref{tab: results_self_fix} shows the LLM self-fixing evaluation results compared with manual fixing results.
+First, we observe that most closed-source models have effective self-fixing abilities, generating better unit tests than vanilla results.
+In contrast, the evaluated open-source models lack reliable self-fixing abilities.
+This limitation likely stems from restricted input length, which leads to incomplete context, alongside weaker comprehension and instruction-following abilities.
+For instance, CodeGemma and CodeLlama tend to generate textual instructions for fixing errors rather than directly producing the corrected unit tests specified in the prompt.

-Second, we observe that LLM self-fixing follows similar but not identical trends to manual fixing, suggesting that while LLMs' potential for improvement generally aligns with self-fixing capabilities, some LLMs do not follow this pattern.
-For instance, in JavaScript, GPT-o1’s self-fixing performance on the coverage rate is significantly worse compared to manual fixing due to a lower number of generated unit tests and a reduced compilation rate.
+Second, LLM self-fixing follows similar but not identical trends to manual fixing, suggesting that although LLMs' improvement potential generally aligns with self-fixing capabilities, some LLMs deviate from this pattern.
+In JavaScript, GPT-o1's self-fixing yields substantially lower coverage rates compared to manual fixing due to generating fewer unit tests and achieving lower executability rates.

-Although LLM self-fixing currently lags behind manual fixing in performance, LLM self-fixing still holds significant potential.
+Despite currently underperforming compared to manual fixing, LLM self-fixing demonstrates significant potential.
 Self-fixing has proven effective when LLMs have the necessary capabilities, and it even has the potential to surpass manual fixing due to its flexibility.
-For example, in JavaScript, CodeQwen1.5 shows greater improvement through self-fixing compared to manual fixing.
-This is because, in its vanilla output, CodeQwen1.5 sometimes fails to understand the prompt and does not generate any unit tests.
-Manual fixing based solely on these initial outputs cannot resolve this issue.
-However, LLM self-fixing can overcome this limitation by correctly interpreting unit test generation prompts when error messages indicate that unit tests are required.
+For example, in JavaScript, CodeQwen1.5 shows greater improvement through self-fixing than manual fixing.
+This occurs because CodeQwen1.5 occasionally misinterprets prompts in vanilla outputs, generating no unit tests.
+While manual fixing cannot remedy this fundamental understanding issue, self-fixing enables the model to correctly interpret test generation requirements when error messages indicate missing tests.